Ndpnt/CoffeeTouch.js/README.md

 CoffeeTouch.js is a multi-touch JavaScript library that allows you to create and handle easily your own multi touch gestures.

-The library defines a naming convention to describe all possible gestures and provides functions to handle them.
+It defines a naming convention to describe gestures and provides functions to handle them.

 ## Motivation and benefits